Applications for the 2021-22 school year will be accepted beginning October 16, 2020. Deadline for application submissions is December 11, 2020.

 - check your spam folder

-- contact admissions and when we return from the winter break January 6, 2020 and will respond to your email.
+- contact admissions and when we return from the winter break we will respond to your email.

 Q: If I apply to Asawa SOTA do I also apply to the San Francisco Unified School District?